Your responsibilities as a leaseholder, what the council is responsible for, looking after the property and what happens when you come to sell.

 If you have any queries regarding your service charge or major works bill you should contact the council in the first instance.

 You can use a mediation service to help you and your landlord come to an agreement if you are in dispute about your lease.
-You might have to pay a fee.
+You can find information about the benefits of civil mediation and how to find a mediator on GOV.UK.

 You can also get free advice from the Leasehold Advisory Service (LAS) on issues like: